 New year resolutions are fun to make, but hard to stick to.
 A study found that 29% of resolvers had abandoned their plans just two weeks into the new year.
 This figure increased to 36% during the first month and hit 54% six months into the year.
 Why is it so hard?
 For starters, resolutions are the act of determining upon an action, a firmness of purpose.
 Determination and firmness are challenging to achieve in the first place.

 Most of us approach our resolutions with either laziness or a militaristic attitude.
-Perhaps, you promised yourself to start taking action once you “had more time” or found the “the right moment”.
+Perhaps, you promised yourself to start taking action once you “had more time” or found the “right moment”.
 Or, it could be that you treated a marathon like a sprint, focusing too much on getting quick results, neglecting all those important steps you needed to take along the journey.
-In addition, some resolutions are simply not good enough or are not in-line with what you truly need.
+In addition, some resolutions are simply not good enough or are not in line with what you truly need.
 This inevitably leads to disappointment.
 To ensure positive results, a change of mindset is needed.

 Rethinking the 5 most common new year resolutions

-Below you will 5 new year’s resolutions that tend to pop up in our list more often than not.
-Most of these goals are destined to fail unless you change your approach by tweaking them a bit and adopting a mindful strategy, you will boost your chances of achieving positive and long-lasting change.
+Below you will find five New Year’s resolutions that tend to pop up on our lists more often than not.
+Most of these goals are destined to fail unless you change your approach by tweaking them a bit and adopting a mindful strategy.
+This way, you will boost your chances of achieving positive and long-lasting change.

 1. Lose X kilos by the end of the year